 Welsh Hospital opens new data centre to support critical infrastructure

-A hospital in Wales has officially received its new data centre as part of a major redevelopment programme.
+A hospital in Wales has officially received its new data center as part of a major redevelopment programme.

 “From procurement through to completion, SITE proved to be an excellent partner, working closely at every stage with our lead engineers.
 Having dealt with many ICT suppliers over the years, working with SITE revealed a refreshing experience and approach to customer satisfaction and equally, pride in what they deliver.”